 Rules of combination: The Post Graduate Diploma consists of 6 compulsory modules at NQF Level 8.
 The modules are worth 20 credits each.
-The student must complete all the compulsory modules to meet the 120 credits requirement for the qualification.
+The

 Registration: Note that all the rules pertaining to registration for a qualification are explained in the General Academic Rules of the NWU, specifically A Rule 2.3.